ScottLogic/blog/_posts/2016-06-20-declarative-ci-cd-with-concourse.md

 title: Declarative CI / CD with Concourse
 date: 2016-06-20 00:00:00 Z
 categories:
-- csmith
 - Cloud
 author: csmith
 summary: This post describes the Concourse build system and explains why declarative CI / CD is so compelling.
 No more pet build servers!
 layout: default_post
 ---